Six Questions to Ask About Your Investment Firm's Cybersecurity Risk

 Do we perform vulnerability assessments and/or penetration tests?

 There is a lot of confusion about vulnerability assessments and penetration tests.
+And we promise to cover it in more detail in a future blog post.
 Firms should have an understanding of the differences and be using these tests to effectively mitigate risk across their businesses.

 At a high level, penetration testing is when you have identified a system that has services or ports open and you are essentially hacking or using simulated hacking attempts to compromise or break that system and demonstrate what may be a potential vulnerability.
 This is a very highly focused and targeted activity, highly dependent on the type of system you are testing against as well as the skill and capabilities of the person or firm conducting the test.